zebpalmer/WeatherAlerts/README.rst

 Install
 ---------
-You can download and install via PIP by runing:  ``pip install -u weatheralerts``
+You can download and install via PIP by runing:  ``pip install -U weatheralerts``

 Python 2 Support